nrivkin/ComplexityNetworkProject/reports/final_report.md

 We find cooperation within groups in every ecological and social system.
 But in game theory, the prisoner's dilemma describes a situation in which defection is the dominant strategy for each individual, but mutual defection leads to mutually undesirable situation.
 In prisoner's dilemma, there are two strategies, cooperation(C) or defection(D).
 The players choose one of the strategies every step.
 A player choosing C receives R(reward) or S(sucker) and a player choosing D receives T(temptation) or P(Punishment) depending on whether the opponent chooses C or D respectively.
 Since T > R > P > S is given, defection is the best selection for each player regardless of the opponent's choice.
 Attempts have been made to resolve the dilemma, including iterated games [3] and spatial games [1, 4].

 Masuda and Aihara make a model where every node of a network is a player and in each step, a player plays a single prisoner's dilemma game against each of its neighbors.
 Then after every player sums their points, they change their strategy to that of their the most successful neighbor(if it is best, its strategy holds) for the next step.
-Masuda and Aihara assume T > 1, R = 1, P = S = 0.
+Masuda and Aihara use T > 1, R = 1, P = S = 0.
 They consider rewired regular graphs and rewired square lattice graphs using Moore neighborhoods.
 They set n, the number of nodes, to 3600.
 They ensure each node has 8 neighbors in all graphs by keeping the degree of each node constant when they rewire graphs.